tytydraco/canary/README.md

 - `upgrade`: Run a full system upgrade via `apt-get`
 - `ping`: Empty command; responds w/ positive acknowledgement
 - `gitpull`: Pull pre-determined git repos on the device to update them
+- `selfupdate`: Pull the latest changes for canary itself and restart the server

+## Self Update
+**Make sure** that your git client does not require authentication to pull new changes.
+Otherwise, the server will lock up waiting for a password authentication.

 # Init
 Canary bundles in a tiny init script helper.
 Scripts are executed every time canary starts up.
 Scripts MUST have execution permissions.